Prince Albert of Saxe-Coburg and Gotha: Reformer and innovator

-Albert gained public acclaim when he expressed paternalistic, yet well-meaning and philanthropic, views.
+Albert gained public acclaim when he expressed paternalistic yet well-meaning and philanthropic views.
 In an 1848 speech to the Society for the Improvement of the Condition of the Labouring Classes, of which he was president, he expressed his "sympathy and interest for that class of our community who have most of the toil and fewest of the enjoyments of this world".
 It was the "duty of those who, under the blessings of Divine Providence, enjoy station, wealth, and education" to assist those less fortunate than themselves.

 His progressive and relatively liberal ideas were expressed by his support of emancipation, technological progress, science education, the ideas of Charles Darwin, and the welfare of the working classes.
-Albert led reforms in university education, welfare and the royal finances and supported the campaign against slavery.
+Albert led reforms in university education, welfare and the royal finances, and supported the campaign against slavery.
 He also had a special interest in applying science and art to manufacturing industry.

 The Great Exhibition of 1851 arose from the annual exhibitions of the Society of Arts, of which Albert was president from 1843, and owed most of its success to his efforts to promote it.
 Albert served as president of the Royal Commission for the Exhibition of 1851, and had to fight for every stage of the project.
 In the House of Lords, Lord Brougham fulminated against the proposal to hold the exhibition in Hyde Park.
 Opponents of the exhibition prophesied that foreign rogues and revolutionists would overrun England, subvert the morals of the people, and destroy their faith.
 Albert thought such talk absurd and quietly persevered, trusting always that British manufacturing would benefit from exposure to the best products of foreign countries.

-The Queen opened the exhibition in a specially designed and built glass building known as the Crystal Palace on 1 May 1851.
+Victoria opened the exhibition on 1 May 1851 in a specially designed and built glass building known as the Crystal Palace.
 It proved a colossal success.
-A surplus of £180,000 was used to purchase land in South Kensington on which to establish educational and cultural institutions—including the Natural History Museum, Science Museum, Imperial College London and what would later be named the Royal Albert Hall and the Victoria and Albert Museum.
+A surplus of £180,000 was used to purchase land in South Kensington on which to establish educational and cultural institutions, including the Natural History Museum, Science Museum, Imperial College London and what would later be named the Royal Albert Hall and the Victoria and Albert Museum.
 The area was referred to as "Albertopolis" by sceptics.